1st Parachute Brigade (United Kingdom): North Africa

 On 29 November the 2nd Parachute Battalion, now commanded by John Frost, parachuted onto an airfield at Depienne, 30 mi south of Tunis.
 The airfield was deserted so Frost marched the battalion 10 mi to a second airfield at Oudna.
 Due to postponement of their advance, the First Army did not relieve the battalion as planned and instead it became trapped 50 mi behind the German lines, where Frost was informed by radio that they had been written off.
 After ambushing an advancing German formation, the battalion were attacked by a second German unit and surrounded.
 On 1 December the Germans attacked with infantry, armour and artillery, almost wiping out 'C' Company and causing heavy casualties in the rest of the battalion.
 Frost ordered the battalion to disperse into company groups and head for the Allied lines.
 On 3 December, the surviving 180 men reached safety at Majaz al Bab.
 With no more opportunities for parachute operations, the brigade fought in the front line as normal infantry.
 In February they held the right flank of the Allied line at Bou Arada and on the night of 2/3 February, the 1st Battalion, along with a French Foreign Legion unit, captured the Jebel Mansour heights and were then subjected to constant shelling and infantry attacks.
 After three days without relief, their almost ammunition expended, and having suffered 200 casualties, they were forced to withdraw.

 This was followed by the brigade fighting two fierce engagements at Tamera and checking the German offensive of Operation Ochsenkopf.
 When the Allied advance began again after the winter rains, the brigade was assigned to the force tasked with capturing Bizerta on 17 March.

 The remaining Axis forces surrendered on 13 May 1943 bringing the Tunisian campaign to an end with a cost to the 1st Parachute Brigade of 1,700 killed, wounded or missing.
 They had nevertheless proved themselves in combat and been nicknamed the Red Devils by the German forces they had fought against.

+During its time in Tunisia, the 1st Parachute Brigade adopted the phrase “Waho Mohammed!” along with all other British airborne units as its unofficial battlecry, which it would use all the way through the war to the Battle of Arnhem.